 Students take part in simple actions to care for the environment and be a “Healthy Habitat Hero”.
 This can be an activity to do once or an ongoing activity that students do over a longer period of time to complement their learning on invasive species.

 This activity is part of the Lesson “Be a Healthy Habitat Hero!” where students engage in discussion, analysis and play interactive indoor and outdoor games to spark their curiosity, learn about the issue of invasive species and how they impact us all.
-This lesson includes the following activities:

 - What’s an invasive species and why should I care about them?